GOKURAKU! CHŪKA TAISEN

 s

 Gokuraku!
-Chūka Taisen reminds me of Monkey King and Dragon Ball - all three are in fact inspired by the same Chinese legend.
-Graphics and character design are very oriental and enemies can look a bit weird at times.
-Thinking about it, 'wacky' sounds like a better suited word though.
+Chūka Taisen is based on a Chinese legend made popular in the west by Monkey King and Dragon Ball, which gives the game an extra appeal in my eyes.
+Graphics and character design are very oriental and enemies can look a bit 'weird' at times - well, thinking about it, 'wacky' would sound like a better suited word though.
 The best example is probably this flying golden statue found later in the game which smokes a cigarette and blows rings of smoke at you.
 All in all, Gokuraku!
-Chūka Taisen is a fun and more than correct shooter with great playability and flawless controls.
+Chūka Taisen is a fun and more than correct shooter with a great gameplay and flawless controls.
 I personally think this version is way better than the original arcade game.
-The only down side is its difficulty level - I find it too hard and frustrating to my taste...
+The only down side is its difficulty level - I find it way too hard and frustrating to my taste (hence my final score)... but don't get me wrong, Gokuraku!
+Chūka Taisen is a fine game with really unique premise and visuals (especially for the genre).

 PLEASE CLICK HERE IF VGDEN GAME MENU IS MISSING